-Students using ExamSoft must download, install, register, and complete a mock exam on ExamSoft's SofTest software prior to arrival in the examination room.
-No installation assistance will be given on the day of an examination.
+Students must download, install, register, and complete a mock exam on ExamSoft's SofTest software prior to arrival in the examination room.
 Each student using ExamSoft is responsible for ensuring that ExamSoft functions properly on his or her computer.

-Students who have not successfully installed ExamSoft on their laptops will not be permitted to type their exams.
-Students who are unable to reach a "STOP" screen by five minutes prior to the commencement of the exam must handwrite their exams.
+Students who have not successfully installed ExamSoft on their laptops or who are unable to reach a "STOP" screen by five minutes prior to the commencement of the exam must handwrite their exams.
+A student found to have deliberately prevented the successful installation and use of ExamSoft for the purpose of being allowed to handwrite their exam may be considered in violation of the Student Code of Conduct.